Did you know?

 Can Nudibranchs survive out of water?

 Nudibranchs typically hang out around their prey, such as sea anemones, sponges, and other creatures that will also perish should they become dried.
-Nudibranchs are typically protected from being taken out of the water because their food can only thrive in damp places.
+They are typically protected from being taken out of the water because their food can only thrive in damp places.

 How do Nudibranchs communicate?